tytydraco/yessleep/out/I_dont_know_how_long_Ive_driven_the_bus_I_think_its_been_a_while_But_Im_going_to_keep_driving_Update_8.md

 I got off my feet, though it took some effort.
 My legs were trembling, and they wanted to freeze.
 My own voice kept talkin’ at me.
 “You.
 You drive the bus.”
 There was a pause.
 “I want to see the real ocean before it goes away.”
 Paraphrased words I’d spoken, repeated perfectly.

 I think it might’ve been trying to trade something with me.
 Like it had with Ori.
 I didn’t want to listen.
 So I scrambled towards the door, almost knocked over one of the lamps.
 I caught it on the way out, righted it, so I didn’t invite trouble.
 And I shut the door behind me.
 I had no idea if I was safe there or not.
-I hadn’t done anything wrong, yet, but when the world turns upside down something it’s hard to remember where you’re supposed to be.
+I hadn’t done anything wrong, yet, but when the world turns upside down sometimes it’s hard to remember where you’re supposed to be.

 I looked up and down the hall, listened for a bit.
 I didn’t hear anything strange coming from behind me.
 My Trainee, though, she came up to me.
 Rather, she was standing outside my door, off to the side a bit.
 I jumped when she spoke.
 Her good ear was propped up, turned towards the wall my room was in.